Is Presidential Scholars a scholarship program?

 How many students are in the program?

-Approximately 180 students from freshmen through seniors are in the program.
-Approximately 45 students make up the freshman Presidential Scholars class.
+Approximately 180 students are in the program.
+The freshman Presidential Scholars class includes about 50 students.

 What are honors courses?